 Some other things you might like to know about me: I grew up in Michigan, graduated with a teacher’s certificate and a BA in English from the University of Michigan (Ann Arbor), and spent a year at the University of Heidelberg in Germany.
 I like hiking, Zumba and photography.

 My children are now 29 and 32, and I live with my husband in a mid-century house on a woodsy hillside overlooking an aging Monterrey pine and a half-acre of lush poison oak.

 The Book I’m Working On

 My book?
 It was inspired by my stint as the religion reporter at The Contra Costa Times.
 It’s one woman’s search (mine) for a way to believe in God (or Something!) in our globalized, post-modern, multi-faith, skeptical, twenty-first-century world.
-For now, the book is called Wrestling With God: True Stories of Religion and Spirituality, as Told to Hopeful Skeptic.
+It’s called Wrestling With God: Stories of Doubt and Faith, and it will be released February, 2015, by Patheos Press.

 An amazing group of people — Christians, Jews, Muslims, Hindus, Buddhists, fundamentalists, Native Americans, Witches and one very spiritual atheist – have participated in the writing of this book and have kept me company on this rocky spiritual journey of mine.
 You’ll find posts about the book-in-progress in the My Rocky Spiritual Journey category.